LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

   - keyboard, drag, click bounds, scroll, ask
   - dump Node ast back to builder franca code and textbox edit as franca
   - collect warnings when loading the project and show them at the end
-- add simple tests: looks_sayforsecs,motion_glidesecstoxy
+- add simple tests: looks_sayforsecs,motion_glidesecstoxy,broadcast,broadcastandwait,clone,timer,setbackdropandwait, 0x_hex and #_colour strings
 - what happens if you broadcast the same message again while someone else is waiting on a broacast_and_wait
 - should look at the extensions array first to give nicer error message before dying on an unknown upcode